Alhambra Palace Granada History

 The Nasrids brilliantly used water to create a peaceful and beautiful oasis of beauty in Granada’s dry lands.

-The Christian monarchs brought with them their bit of Renaissance influence that further lit the Alhambra complex.
+The Christian monarchs brought their bit of Renaissance influence and lit the Alhambra complex further.

 From a simple fort, it evolved into an incredible palace over time, and it is one of the best examples of preserving culture and history for the future.